Lsimmons98/phrg-bank-of-flatiron-react-assessment/README.md

 - Sort transactions alphabetically by category or description.
 - Delete a transaction which will remove it from the table and delete it from the backend.

+Implement these features in any way you see fit, as they are not shown in the mock and don’t need to be pretty, just functional.

 ### Endpoints for Advanced Deliverables